MiloBuwalda/uva-prog-c/info/10 Syllabus.md

 comfortable*, *those more comfortable*, and those somewhere in between.
 However, what ultimately matters in this course is not so much where you end up relative to your classmates but where you end up relative to yourself before you took this course.

 The course is *not* graded on a curve.
 The course does *not* have pre-determined cutoffs for final grades.
 Those less comfortable and somewhere in between are *not at a disadvantage* vis-à-vis those more comfortable.
 Each student's final grade is individually determined at term’s end after input from the assistants.
 Remarkable effort and upward trending do not go unnoticed.

+### Programmeren 1

+Programmeren 1 is composed of the problem sets 1 through 5 and a written test.
+The final grade is determined by a weighed average of all these problem sets.
+The test has to be passed, but is not weighed in your final grade.

+> **Problem Sets 1-5**: 100%

+### Programmeren 2

+Programmeren 2 is composed of the problem sets 6 through 8, a final project and a written test.
+The final grade is determined by a weighed average of the problem sets 5 through 8, which count for 60% of your final grade, and the final project, which counts for 40% of your final grade.
+You have to pass the test, but is not weighed in your final grade.

+> **Problem Sets 6-8**: 60%
+> **Final Project**: 40%

 <!--
     # Lectures